From Pixels to Words -- Towards Native Vision-Language Primitives at Scale: Methodology

 \subsection{Model Architecture}

 Figure~\ref{fig:framework} illustrates the proposed NEO framework, which comprises lightweight patch and word embedding layers, a pre-Buffer, and a post-LLM, built upon stacked native VLM primitives.

-\textbf{Patch and Word Embeddings.} Given an image $\boldsymbol{\mathrm{I}}$, we convert it into token sequences via a lightweight Patch Embedding Layer (PEL) with two Convolutional layers (Conv1–2)~\cite{CNN:Alexnet} and a Gaussian Error Linear Unit (GELU)~\cite{TransF:GELU}.
+\textbf{Patch and Word Embeddings.} Given an image $\boldsymbol{\mathrm{I}}$, we convert it into token sequences via a lightweight Patch Embedding Layer (PEL) with two Convolutional layers (Conv1–2)~\citep{CNN:Alexnet} and a Gaussian Error Linear Unit (GELU)~\citep{TransF:GELU}.
 For input text $\boldsymbol{\mathrm{T}}$, we encode it into word tokens using the original LLM Tokenizer as Word Embedding Layer (WEL):

-where $\boldsymbol{x_v}\in \mathbb{R}^{(h \times w) \times d}$ / $\boldsymbol{x_t} \in \mathbb{R}^{n\times d}$ denote visual / textual tokens, and $\boldsymbol{\mathrm{PE}}$ is 2D Sinusoidal Positional Encoding~\cite{TransF:ViT}.
+where $\boldsymbol{x_v}\in \mathbb{R}^{(h \times w) \times d}$ / $\boldsymbol{x_t} \in \mathbb{R}^{n\times d}$ denote visual / textual tokens, and $\boldsymbol{\mathrm{PE}}$ is 2D Sinusoidal Positional Encoding~\citep{TransF:ViT}.
 The stride of Conv1 / Conv2 is 16 / 2, \ie, each visual token corresponds to a $32\times 32$ image patch.
-Notably, Conv2 performs token folding like pixel unshuffle~\cite{VLM:InternVL-2.5}, with the special \texttt{<img>} and \texttt{</img>} tokens inserted at the boundaries of visual tokens, while mapping position and patch embeddings into a unified space.
+Notably, Conv2 performs token folding like pixel unshuffle~\citep{VLM:InternVL-2.5}, with the special \texttt{<img>} and \texttt{</img>} tokens inserted at the boundaries of visual tokens, while mapping position and patch embeddings into a unified space.
 Afterward, visual and textual tokens are merged and propagated through the unified backbone.

-\textbf{Native VLM Primitive.} It adopts RMSNorm~\cite{TransF:RMSnorm} and SwiGLU~\cite{TransF:SwiGLU} consistent with the original LLM layers.
-Unlike prior methods~\cite{VLM:Qwen2-VL,VLM:Qwen2.5-VL,VLM:InternVL-3,VLM:InternVL-3.5} that collapse visual tokens into 1D representations or merely reallocate pre-trained LLM head dimensions across temporal (T), height (H), and width (W), we expand Query (Q) and Key (K) head dimensions while fully decoupling H, W, and T relations in Figure~\ref{fig:primitive}(1), causing an extra 10\% parameter counts over the original Transformer block.
-The original T dimension is preserved, and additional H and W dimensions are added with their respective QK normalization~\cite{TransF:Qwen3}.
-Crucially, the linear weights of K for H and W channels are zero-initialized, and attention scale matches that of LLMs, maintaining the LLM pre-training paradigm and progressively activating multimodal capabilities for visual spatial relationships.
+\textbf{Native VLM Primitive.} It adopts RMSNorm~\citep{TransF:RMSnorm} and SwiGLU~\citep{TransF:SwiGLU} consistent with LLM layers.
+Unlike prior methods that collapse visual tokens into 1D representations~\citep{VLM:InternVL-3,VLM:InternVL-3.5} or merely reallocate pre-trained LLM head dimensions across temporal (T), height (H), and width (W)~\citep{VLM:Qwen2-VL,VLM:Qwen2.5-VL}, we enlarge Query (Q) and Key (K) head dimensions and decouple H, W, and T relations in Figure~\ref{fig:primitive}(1), adding $\sim$10\% more parameters over the raw Transformer block.
+The T dimension is retained, and new H and W dimensions are added with their respective QK normalization~\citep{TransF:Qwen3}.